-(1) Unless otherwise noted, each investment represents an equity investment in the listed issuer.

-(2) Exclusive of transaction fees and costs.

-(3) Represents a \$4 million unsecured promissory note issued by PJB Fund LLC that may be repaid, at PJB Fund LLC's election, either by transfer of a certain number of shares of common stock of Zynga, Inc., transfer of membership interests in PJB Fund LLC or with a cash amount of equivalent value.
-To the extent the borrower repays the note in cash, we would have no further direct or indirect interest in Zynga, Inc. See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Subsequent Events" for additional information regarding this investment.
+- (1) Unless otherwise noted, each investment represents an equity investment in the listed issuer. - (2) Exclusive of transaction fees and costs. - (3) Represents a \$4 million unsecured promissory note issued by PJB Fund LLC that may be repaid, at PJB Fund LLC's election, either by transfer of a certain number of shares of common stock of Zynga, Inc. or with a cash amount of equivalent value.
+To the extent the borrower repays the note in cash, we would have no further direct or indirect interest in Zynga, Inc. See "Management's Discussion and Analysis of Financial Condition and Results of Operations Investments" for additional information regarding this investment. - (4) Represents a \$500,000 unsecured convertible promissory note issued by The Echo System Corp., that may be repaid in cash, or upon certain fundamental corporate events, converted into shares of the issuer's stock, as well as warrants to purchase an additional number of shares equal to 35% of the shares issuable upon conversion of the principal amount of the note at the price per share at which shares are next issued in a qualified equity financing, or \$0.20 per share if there is no qualified equity financing prior to maturity.

 Our investment advisers track a broad list of potential investment opportunities based on fit with our key investment themes and financial characteristics.
 We currently have over 100 companies under consideration, which we regularly monitor to determine near- and long-term opportunities.
-At present, our broad list includes companies representing the following investment themes: social networking (30%), education technology (14%), green technology (14%), software-as-a-service (13%), mobile computing (10%), cloud computing (10%) and other (9%).
+At present, our broad list includes companies representing the following investment themes: social-mobile (41.7%), education technology (19.6%), green technology (5.5%), internet commerce (25.5%) and cloud computing (7.7%).
 The size of companies that we track varies significantly, from technology start-ups to well established near-term IPO candidates.